7budi/Overthewire/Bandit 5.md

 I had to do some research on how to find non-executable file and how to list it.

 finally found it using "find . -type f -size -3k ! -executable -exec ls -al {} \\;"

+ps. after some research found out a simple command which is "find -type f -size 1033c"